FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/handling_gps_data_with_python.md

 Inspired from my own experiences of dealing with GPS data in Python, I want to give an overview of some useful libraries.
-From basic reading and writing GPS tracks in the GPS Exchange Format with the help of gpxpy to adding missing elevation information with srtm.py.
-Additionally, I will cover mapping and visualising tracks on OpenStreetmap with mplleaflet that even supports interactive plots in a Jupyter notebook.
+From basic reading and writing GPS tracks in the GPS Exchange Format with the help of [gpxpy][] to adding missing elevation information with [srtm.py][].
+Additionally, I will cover mapping and visualising tracks on [OpenStreetmap] with [mplleaflet] that even supports interactive plots in a Jupyter notebook.

 Besides the tooling, I will also demonstrate and explain common algorithms like